komodorio/docs/docs/Integrations/PagerDuty.md

 1. A PagerDuty Integration tile will be added to the top section of labeled __Installed Integrations__.
 1. When an issue from Datadog is raised through PD, you will be able to find it in the appropriate Komodor services page.

+### Support
+In case you encounter any issue, please contact us at support@komodor.com